bravehart84/Womply/README.md

 It makes use of methods from our page classes to execute the steps.
 You can just run it using 'mocha testing.js' I added long timeouts to my test code because my current computer has been freezing lately, resulting in timeout errors.

+I also added a mochawesome report 'WomplyTestReport.html' showing test results.
+You can view in any browser.

 My tests are as follows: